Wolfstein, the Murderer: Plot summary

+Frontispiece.
+Wolfstein, Serena, and the Prince of Terror.

 The chapbook follows the plot of the first section of the novel St. Irvyne on the bandits but omits the second part featuring Frederic Nempere in Geneva.
 The account is radically condensed.

 The name of Cavigni, leader of the bandits, is changed to Stiletto.
 The name of Megalena is changed to Serena.
 The character of Ginotti, the Rosicrucian alchemist, does not appear.

 The opening scene is of a raging thunderstorm.
 Wolfstein is a wanderer in the Swiss Alps who seeks cover from the storm.
 He is a distraught outcast who plans to commit suicide.
 A group of monks carrying a body for burial in a torch-light procession runs into him and saves his life.

 Bandits then attack them.
 Wolfstein is accepted as a member of the bandits.
 He becomes used to a life of crime.
 But a rivalry develops between him and Stilleto over Serena.
 He decides to poison the chief by secretly placing a white powder in his wine.
 Stiletto drinks the poison and dies.

 Wolfstein is subsequently elected Captain by the other bandits after the murder of Stiletto.
 He then is racked by dreams of the murdered Cavigni which fill him with dread and foreboding.

 Days after the murder, Wolfstein seeks to seduce Serena.
 He observes her in prayer.
 She refuses his advances and pulls out a dagger.
 In response, Wolfstein unsheaths his sword and stabs her to death.

 Thunder was heard in the cell.
 The Prince of Terror then appeared before him.
 A “strange and unnatural stench” infused the room as “the yawning gulf of hell” swallowed Wolfstein as blue flames swirled around his body.

 The final paragraph concludes with a moral of the story.
 Plunging into despair and indulging in crime are not the ways to confront misfortune.
 The tenets of morality and truth should be diligently followed.
 Only “misery, disgrace and ruin” result when these principles are ignored.